 The ECRR connects people and organizations working on river restoration.
 The network consists of almost 1000 contacts (organisations and individuals), is represented in 12 European countries by a national centre, and works together closely with a number of key partners.

-- How can we innovate Integrated River Basin Management using
+- The innovation of Integrated River Basin Management

 The Green Infrastructure (GI), a strategically planned network of (semi) natural areas designed and managed to deliver a wide range of ecosystem services is now being supported as the cross-sectoral approach by the EU.